anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 A Win32 app in Intune is not uploaded directly as a normal `.exe` file.

-The installer must first be converted into an Intune package format:
+The installer must first be converted into Intune's package format:

 ```text
 Original installer: 7zip.exe